Akhil841/scale-cpp/ccf.md

 ## Signature 2
 The next 40 bits of the file are always `CDATA`.
 This is short for "compressed data", and like the first signature, a SCALE codec checks this to ensure that the input file is a valid `.sca` file.
 The presence of two signatures coupled with a varying number of bits between them ensures that it is very unlikely for an invalid `.sca` file to make it past this stage.

+## Data size
+The next 64 bits of data contain the number of bytes that the compressed data takes up.

+## Data pad
+The next 8 bits of data contain the number of 0s that the data is padded with to fit in bytes.

 ## Data section

 The data section contains all the compressed data, without delimiters to optimize compression.
 The file is padded with `0`s to contain modulo 8 bits.